HelgeSverre/blade-heroicons-upgrader/README.md

 updates them to their new v2 equivalents such as `@svg("clipboard-document-check")` and `<x-clipboard-document-check />`.

-It's built to prevent overlapping or incorrect updates, ensuring that icons are not mistakenly transformed into formats like `<x-heroicon-o-server-stack-stack />`.
-It also supports the new `outline` and `solid` variants, so you can easily update to the new syntax, such as `<x-heroicon-o-server />` and `<x-heroicon-s-server />`.
+It's built to prevent overlapping or incorrect updates, ensuring that icons are not mistakenly transformed into something like `<x-heroicon-o-server-stack-stack />`.

 ## Installation